Print Optimization – How To Deploy High Availability Printing

 Although this is an extreme case scenario, the point is that printing is an important workflow process that we take for granted; the importance of high availability and print uptime cannot be ignored, especially in healthcare, legal, banking and public sector organizations.

-These industries often require contracts, claims, patient discharge forms or other critical documents to be delivered in a timely manner.
+These industries often require contracts, claims, patient discharge forms or other critical documents to be delivered promptly.

 So how do we go about optimizing your print infrastructure to ensure high availability and maximum print uptime?